Lindeneg/weathermap/README.md

 For this simple app, it's probably a bit too much, but it'll save some time, so I can finish all the features I want.

 ### Usage

+The app is deployed [here](https://weather.lindeneg.org/) but please note there may be some non-critical 403's errors from mapbox, if the url whitelisting has not propagated through their infrastructure.
+Locally those errors are of course absent.

 ##### Clone repo